-If the terminal has a keypad that transmits codes when the keys are pressed, this information can be given.
+If the terminal has a keypad that transmits codes when the kevs are pressed, this information can be given.
 Note that it is not possible to handle terminals where the keypad only works in local (this applies, for example, to the unshifted HP 2621 keys).
 If the keypad can be set to transmit or not transmit, give these codes as ks and ke.
-Otherwise the keypad is assumed to always transmit.
-The codes sent by the left arrow, right arrow, up arrow, down arrow, and home keys can be given as kl, kr, ku, kd, and kh respectively.
-If there are function keys such as f0, f1, ..., f9, the codes they send can be given as k0, k1, ..., k9.
-If these keys have labels other than the default f0 through f9, the labels can be given as 10, 11, ..., 19.
-If there are other keys that transmit the same code as the terminal expects for the corresponding function, such as clear screen, the termcap 2 letter codes can be given in the ko capability, for example, ':ko=cl,ll,sf,sb:', which says that the terminal has clear, home down, scroll down, and scroll up keys that transmit the same thing as the cl, ll, sf, and sb entries.
+Otherwise, the keypad is assumed to always transmit.
+The codes sent by the left arrow, right arrow, up arrow, down arrow, and home keys can be given as kl, kr, ku, kd, andkh respectively.
+If there are function keys such as f0 f1, ..., f9, the codes they send can be given as k0, k1, ..., k9.
+If these kevs have labels other than the default f0 through f9, the labels can be given as 10.11. ..., 19.
+If there are other keys that transmit the same code as the terminal expects for the corresponding function. such as clear screen, the termcap 2 letter codes can be given in the ko capability, for example, ':ko=cl,ll,sf,sb:', which says that the terminal has clear, home down, scroll down, and scroll up keys that transmit the same thing as the cl, ll, sf, and sb entries.

 The ma entry is also used to indicate arrow keys on terminals which have single character arrow keys.
-It is obsolete but still in use in version 2 of vi, which must be run on some minicomputers due to memory limitations.
 This field is redundant with kl, kr, ku, kd, and kh.
 It consists of groups of two characters.
 In each group, the first character is what an arrow key sends, the second character is the corresponding vi command.
 These commands are h for kl, j for kd, k for ku, l for kr, and H for kh.
-For example, the mime would be :ma= $Kj^2Zk^Xl$ : indicating arrow keys left ( $^{\circ}H$ ), down ( $^{\circ}K$ ), up ( $^{\circ}Z$ ), and right ( $^{\circ}X$ ).
-(There is no home key on the mime.)
+For example, the Mime would be : $ma = ^K j ^Z k ^X l$: indicating arrow keys left (H), down (K), up (Z), and right (X).
+(There is no home key on the Mime.)